espocrm/documentation/docs/administration/portal.md

 Portal roles can be applied to:

-* Portal ‒ all users of the portal will receive this role (multiple roles are merged);
+* Portal ‒ all users of the portal will receive this role (multiple roles applied to one Portal are merged into one);
 * Portal User ‒ to grant certain users specific permissions.

 ### Example

-*Portal users should be able to create cases, view cases related to their account; they should be able to view knowledge base.*
+*Portal Users should be able to create Cases, view Cases related to their Account; they also should be able to view Knowledge Base.*

 1. Open Create Portal Role form (Administration > Portal Roles > Create Role).
 2. Enable access to Cases, set: *create – yes, read – account, edit – no, delete – no, stream – account*.
 3. Enable access to Knowledge Base, set: *create – no, read – account, edit – no, delete – no*.
-4. Edit your portal record (Administration > Portals).
+4. Edit the Portal record (Administration > Portals).
 Select your portal role in Roles field and then save.

 !!! note